PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ### TextValue Wizard

-While we can use the `CellValue` Wizard to do basic string comparison rules, the `TextValue` Wizard provides roles for comparing parts of a string value.
+While we can use the `CellValue` Wizard to do basic string comparison rules, the `TextValue` Wizard provides rules for comparing parts of a string value.

 For the `TextValue` Wizard, we always need to provide an operator and a value.
 As with the `CellValue` Wizard, values can be literals (but should always be string literals), cell references, or formula.